AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 Given any direction vector $\Large{\omega_i}$ in the lighting pass, we can then sample the pre-computed irradiance map to retrieve the total diffuse irradiance from direction $\Large{\omega_i}$.
 To determine the amount of indirect diffuse (irradiant) light at a fragment surface, we retrieve the total irradiance from the hemisphere oriented around its surface normal.
 Obtaining the scene's irradiance is then as simple as.

+`vec3 irradiance = texture(irradianceMap, N).rgb;`

+Now, to generate the irradiance map, we need to convolute the environment's lighting as converted to a cubemap.
+Given that for each fragment the surface's hemisphere is oriented along the normal vector $\Large{N}$